Evaluating the wild Brauer group: Kato's refined Swan conductor

-For a Henselian discrete valuation field with perfect residue field, there is a standard definition of a residue map, as in for example~\cite[\S XII.3]{Serre},~\cite[\S 1.1]{CTSD}, or~\cite[\S1.4.3]{CTSbook}, where it is called the Witt residue.
+For a Henselian discrete valuation field $K$ of characteristic zero with perfect residue field, there is a standard definition of a residue map on $\Br K$, as in for example~\cite[\S XII.3]{Serre},~\cite[\S 1.1]{CTSD}, or~\cite[\S1.4.3]{CTSbook}, where it is called the Witt residue.
 In our setting, this definition carries over unchanged to define a residue map